FlexibleDecay: An automated calculator of scalar decay widths: Comparison with existing tools

 In the case of heavy Higgs decays we observe much worse agreement.
-The disagreement of some of the important channels can be tracked down \begin{itemize} \item disagreement in $H_2 \to g g$ comes from \sarah including in the \texttt{DECAY} column higher order corrections that are not appropriate, since they were derived in the limit $m_t \gg m_H$, whereas in this scenario we actually have $m_t \ll m_{H_2}$, \item disagreement between \FS and \texttt{DECAY} in $H_2 \to \gamma \gamma$ comes from NLO QCD correction.
-This correction in \sarah is negative and around < 5\% while above the 2 top threshold it should be positive and $\gtrsim 20\%$ \cite{Melnikov:1993tj}, \item \sarah result for $H_2 \to h \gamma$ cannot be correct as this process is forbidden by CP-symmetry. \end{itemize}
+The disagreement of some of the important channels can be tracked down \begin{itemize} \item disagreement in $H_2 \to g g$ comes from \sarah including in the \texttt{DECAY} column higher order corrections that are not appropriate, since they were derived in the limit $m_t \gg m_H$, whereas in this scenario we actually have $m_t \ll m_{H_2}$, \item disagreement between \FD and \texttt{DECAY} in $H_2 \to \gamma \gamma$ comes from the NLO QCD correction.
+This correction in \sarah is negative and around < 5\% while above the 2 top threshold it should be positive and $\gtrsim 20\%$ \cite{Djouadi:1993ji,Melnikov:1993tj}, \item \sarah result for $H_2 \to h \gamma$ cannot be correct as this process is forbidden by CP-symmetry, \item result for $H_2 \to A_2 \gamma$ (where $A_2$ is the lightest, physical pseudoscalar Higgs boson) should be 0 as the amplitude for physical (i.e. transversal) photons that also fulfils the Ward identity is identically 0. \end{itemize}